May the best mascara win

 I dedicate this post to girls (and boys), who struggle in the lash department.
 To be very precise - if you find that you have got the length, yet not the volume - this one is for you.
 All of my bushy Bambi-lash beauties, I'll chat to you in my next article.
 Over the course of past few months, I have tested eight bestselling mascaras (both high-end and drugstore).
 Some turned out to be okay, some were amazing and some borderline horrible.
 Curious to know more?
 Then please keep on scrolling.

 My Lashes: long, semi-lifted, yet not very voluminous.
 My eyes are sensitive.
-I do use a lash separator with all of my mascaras.
+I do use a lash separator with some of my mascaras.

 Ideal Mascara: defines each individual lash, adds volume and sophisticated drama, without looking clumpy/spidery or feeling heavy/dry.

 Let's start off on a sour note and talk about mascaras that did not work for me for one reason or another.

 Glossier Lash Slick (16 USD; Made in France) despite its uber cute, millennial pink packaging - it turned out to be, hands down, the worst mascara I have tried this year.
 I love the brand and use many of their makeup/skincare products on a daily basis (read more about my favorites here).
 Having said that, I also know (from my long history of reviewing Glossier) that their formulas can be very hit-or-miss and sadly Lash Slick is from the latter camp.

 Turn offs: spiky wand that hurts the eye; formula feels dry and is difficult to remove.
 While it adds length, it does nada in terms of volume.
 Alcohol is the third ingredient here too, which probably explains why I despise this [sad excuse for a] mascara so much.